 Anglican tradition, it descends from the See of Utrecht, which was

 granted autonomy by the Holy See in 1145.
-As Bishop of St. Stephen and Prince of Rome, he is senior ecclesial dynast of the Anglican Patriarchate and successor to
+As Prince of Rome and Metropolitan of Aquileia, he is senior ecclesial dynast of the Anglican Patriarchate and successor to

 Pope Leo X and heir to the Burgundian House of Arles and the Spanish

 Houses of Ivrea and Barcelona in Imperial Italy and head of the P.R.
 Florentine House of Ivrea-Italia-Barcelona, as well as temporal successor of St. Peter the Apostle in Italy and Britain.

 the Petrine Office, the primacy of the Roman Pope, and shares in its authority within and regarding the jurisdiction of the Anglican Patriarchate and New Roman Communion.